Coffee or tea spilled on the carpet

 Dissolve ¼ teaspoon of liquid detergent to 1 cup of warm water.
 Use a clean dry cloth or a sponge mop to gently scrub the area that is stained.
 If the results are not as you expected, alter the proportion slightly (try ½ teaspoon of detergent to 1 cup of water).
 When it’s dry, use your vacuum to remove any residue.

-Mix vinegar and baking soda in equal proportions to form a thick mixture and then add as much warm water as it is needed to turn into a thin liquid.
+Mix vinegar and baking soda in equal proportions to form a thick mixture and then add as much warm water as needed to turn into a thin liquid.
 Dip a sponge or a clean cloth and scrub gently on the stain to blot it up.

-Hire a carpet cleaner from HSS
+15.Hire a carpet cleaner from HSS

 Whether you have to deal with a persistent stain on your carpet or you just realised that you have neglected it for too long, hiring a carpet cleaner to deep clean your carpets is always the best move to get them to look as good as new!

-Start by removing as much furniture as possible and then vacuum to remove any loose dirt or pile.
-Always follow the manufacturer’s instructions on which cleaning solution to use as well as on how to use the carpet cleaner.
 Below you can watch our instructional video on how to use a carpet cleaner to deep clean your carpets but also your sofas or any other soft furniture!

 By viewing the video, you agree to a data transmission to Youtube.The data processing by Youtube is governed by their privacy policy.More Information